 - How would you rate your own performance right now?
 The answer to this will guide much of the rest of the meeting.
 If they readily acknowledge that they’re underperforming, you can jump right into figuring out the problem.
 If they believe they’re doing fine, then there’s a deeper issue about mis-matched expectations.
 You need to follow up by dissecting where things got off course to the point where they aren’t meeting expectations.

 - What is standing in your way with these projects?

 - Do you feel overwhelmed at work?
 If so, would it help to break them down into smaller, more achievable tasks?

 - Do you feel bored or unchallenged?

 - How can we help you find your passion for this work?
 This question will shake your team member out of passivity, and encourage them to take an active role in turning their performance around instead of waiting for external circumstances to change.

 - Do you think your strengths lie somewhere other than in the work you’re currently doing?
 Hopefully, you will have figured this out during onboarding, but it’s worth checking to see whether the problem is a square peg being forced into a round hole.

 - How can I do a better job of supporting you and holding you accountable throughout the week?
 Do you want more frequent check-ins?
 Do you need extra hands on this project?
 Is there a conversation you need help to have?

-- Instead of measuring progress solely in terms of output, let’s talk about what values (for example, determination, creativity, cooperation) you’d like to practice between now and our next meeting.
-If the employee performance issue you’re facing is one of attitude, reframing it in this way offers the employee a chance to course-correct, without feeling blamed or defensive.
+- Let’s talk about what values (for example, determination, creativity, cooperation) you’d like to practice between now and our next meeting.
+If you’re concerned about an employee’s attitude, this lets them course-correct without feeling blamed or defensive.

-Each of these templates, which you can adapt to your team and your organization, is meant to work as a starting point.
-For managers who want to make the most of one-on-ones, Uptick builds on these templates and provides an intuitive, simple means of putting good communication habits into practice.
+Each of these templates is meant to work as a starting point.
+You can and should adapt to your team and your organization.
+For managers who want to make the most of one-on-ones, Uptick builds on these templates.
+More than that, it provides an intuitive, simple means of putting good communication habits into practice.